llu13701/cm1_python_test/README.md

 For candidates interested in working for cm1

 <h3> Main Test </h3>
 Please open CM1_DevQuickTest_Question.ipynb for the main tasks.
+Make a copy of the notebook rather than working on the main one.

 <h3>Django Test Instruction</h3>